 District Advisory Board

-Citizen volunteers make recommendations to the District’s governing board, the Board of Clackamas County Commissioners, on the design, planning and development of parks and the provision of recreational programs in the district.
+The DAB makes recommendations to the District’s governing board, the Board of Clackamas County Commissioners, on the design, planning and development of parks and the provision of recreational programs in the district.
 Board members are important in representing citizens’ voices in NCPRD decisions and policies.